NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 we get from learning...
 In fact, given the amount of information available on the Internet we might need more learning to make sense of it all!

+# Practical

-# Personas: an introduction
+## Personas: an introduction

-Now, break up into groups of 3-4 people.
+Ok, break up into groups of 3-4 people.

 The first exercise that I want you to do as a group is to develop a persona.